Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-The truthful answers to these questions provide invaluable insights into the areas you must focus on within your job to move up the ladder with ease.
+The truthful answers to these questions provide important insights into what you need to focus on in your job role to progress up the ladder with ease.

 Set Your Long-Term Goals

-Determine the long-term goals of your chosen field of work precisely.
-Having clearly defined long-term goals keeps you focused on what you’d like to accomplish in the near future.
+Identify the long-term objectives of your chosen profession precisely.
+A clear understanding of your long-term goals keeps you focused on what you want to achieve in the future.

 Ask yourself these questions: